Brrrrr! It's getting chilly out there. But these tips will help!

 Whether you’re after small steps to make your home that little bit toastier or are looking at completely refurbishing it to make it as energy efficient as possible, there are plenty of things you can do to prevent unwanted draughts.
-We’ve put together some tips on how to keep your house warm in winter, and have also asked a few experts for their pointers on staying snug.
+Our guide on how to keep your house warm in winter includes our own tricks, as well as pointers on staying snug from a few experts in the field.

 2. Fill the floorboards